 The Fellowship in Regulatory Science provides the scientific training needed to modernize and improve the way treatments for Parkinson’s disease are developed and evaluated.
 Fellows conduct research, learn, teach and mentor graduate students.
 Each fellow will partner with a team of mentors from academia, industry and the U.S. Food and Drug Administration (FDA).
 These co-mentors meet one-on-one with the fellow each month, and collectively as a group with the fellow once per quarter, to guide the fellow’s research and training.

 Details about fellowship qualifications and activities are highlighted in the Request for Applications (see website link below).
 This postgraduate fellowship will help develop researchers and scholars to reach their fullest potential in advancing innovative research to benefit Parkinson’s disease research and improve public health.
 Awarded fellows will be provided up to two years of salary support and research stipends, beginning with a one-year term, with possibilities for renewal after successful completion of the first year.
-Applications for the fellowship are due July 29, 2016, with the first term beginning in the Fall 2016.
-To learn more about the program or to apply, please visit the website, or email your questions to email@example.com
+Applications for the fellowship are due August 12, 2016, with the first term beginning in January 2017.
+To learn more about the program or to apply, please visit the website, or email your questions to firstname.lastname@example.org

-North Shore University Hospital, NY, Offers Fellowship in Movement Disorders
+North Shore University Hospital, NY, USA Offers Fellowship in Movement Disorders

 The Neurology department at North Shore University Hospital, a member of Northwell Health, Manhasset, NY, USA, has an opening, commencing July 1, 2016, for a Movement Disorders Fellow.
 Our fellowship program offers a comprehensive training in all aspects of adult movement disorders, deep brain stimulation surgery, neurophysiology (DBS programming), and treatment with botulinum toxin.
 The fellow in this one year program will work with three movement disorders attendings in our busy movement disorders practice.
 The fellow will see a full spectrum of movement disorders in outpatient and inpatient settings.